 At least one standard error above

-Moderate evidence that the group made more growth than expected.
+Moderate evidence that the group exceeded the expected growth.

 Between one standard error above and one standard error below

-Evidence that the group made growth as expected.
+Evidence that the group met the expected growth.

 More than one standard error below